PHSI-supplements/labs/lab-templates/IntegerLab/doc/01-getting-started.md

   - `logical_not()` returns the logical inverse of the argument
   - `logical_and()` returns the logical conjunction of the two arguments
   - `logical_or()` returns the logical disjunction of the two arguments
+- Zero- and sign-extension
+  - `zero_extend()` will interpret its `value` argument as an 8- or 16-bit unsigned integer and zero-extend the value so that the bit vector returned can be interpreted as a 16- or 32-bit unsigned integer
+  - `sign_extend()` will interpret its `value` argument as an 8- or 16-bit signed integer and sign-extend the value so that the bit vector returned can be interpreted as a 16- or 32-bit signed integer
 - Addition and subtraction
   - `one_bit_full_addition()` performs addition for one bit position, determining both the sum bit and the carry-out bit
   - `ripple_carry_addition()` adds two 32-bit values to each other and to a carry-in bit